 Duane bought this guitar in 1969 from George Gruhn (GTR, Fourth Avenue, Nashville) for $350.
-The guitar was made by a Chicago-based company called Regal, that manufactured resonator guitars licensed by Dobro.
+The guitar was made by a Chicago-based company called Regal, which manufactured resonator guitars licensed by Dobro.

-We, unfortunately, couldn’t figure out the exact model of the guitar.
-Based on the photos available, it seems that Duane’s guitar features gold-plated hardware and custom inlays, which would indicate that it belongs among the top-of-the-line models 200/205/206 (ResoGat).
-If you happen to know anything more about this guitar, please be sure to forward it to us.
+If you happen to know anything more about this guitar, please be sure to leave a comment.
 For your own personal research, please refer to this image – Duane Allman on a Dobro.

-Fun fact is that Duane also made a quite an impression on Eric Clapton with this guitar, who admitted that the first time he saw a blonde Dobro was when he met Duane:
+The fun fact is that Duane also made quite an impression on Eric Clapton with this guitar, who admitted that the first time he saw a blonde Dobro was when he met Duane:

 The first important one I had was around 1970 – around the time I met Duane Allman.
 Because his was the first one I ever saw, it came from GTR.Christie’s auction of Eric’s late 30s Dobro

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.